l04m33/vim-skuld/README.markdown

 buffer called `[Skuld Tasks]` using this command, and then write down your tasks in that buffer, **one task per line**.
 Whenever you leave insert mode, or leave the `[Skuld Tasks]` buffer, your tasks will be set automatically.
+Each task will be assigned an ID.
+The IDs start from **zero**.

-Once the tasks are set, you can invoke `SkuldStartTimer 0` to start the timer, indicating that you will be working on the first task.
-As you may have noticed, Task IDs start from zero.
-And you don't need to keep the `[Skuld Tasks]` buffer open.
+Once the tasks are set, you can press `<cr>` on a task to start the timer.
+You don't need to keep the `[Skuld Tasks]` buffer open while the timer is running.

 When the pomodoro timer times out, there will be a Vim message signifying the change of timer state.
 You can start working or have a break accordingly.
 Skuld will append a pomodoro completion symbol, which defaults to `*`, after the current task, when a working period ends.

+If you invoked `SkuldStopTimer` during a working period, a squash symbol, which defaults to `x`, will be appended instead.

 You can edit `[Skuld Tasks]` buffer while the timer is running.
 Edited tasks will be synchronized automatically once you leave insert mode or